 - an eyelike spot, as on a peacock's feathers

-- A small simple eye, found in many invertebrates, usually consisting of a few sensory cells and a single lens.
+- A simple eye, found in many invertebrates, consisting of a number of sensory cells and often a single lens.

 - A marking that resembles an eye, as on the tail feathers of a male peacock; an eyespot.